19th Century Art History

 Lectures given by the teacher, followed by the presentation and discussion of pre-appointed texts (an anthology is made available in FCSH digital platform).
 There will also be a final presentation and discussion in class of the research essays related to course contents written by teams of two to three students (10 to 15 pags).

-1. The Enlightenment project, the construction of Modernity and the roots of Modernism; the construction of an autonomous artistic sphere.
+- The Century of Light and the construction of Modernity.
+The concept of the autonomy of art.
 The discussions on taste and the acknowledgment of new aesthetical categories: picturesque and sublime.
-The awareness on history and heritage;

-2. European painting and sculpture in late eighteenth and early nineteenth centuries.
+- European painting and sculpture in late eighteenth and early nineteenth centuries.
 French painting from David to Delacroix.
 Goya, Füssli and Blake.
 German romanticism and Friedrich.
-English landscape painting.
+English landscape painting and its impact at the Paris Salon of 1824.

-3. European architecture after the French revolution.
+-European architecture after the French revolution.
 Neoclassical and visionary architecture.
 The recovery of medieval architecture and the debates around its restoration.
-New materials and thecniques;

-5. The roots of Modernism.
+The roots of Modernism.
 Landscape painting in France: Corot and the Barbizon School.
+The Universal Exhibtion of 1855 and Courbet's reaction.
+Salon des Refusés (1863), the first Impressionist exhibition (1874) and the first Salon des Indépendants (1884).

 Programs where the course is taught: